papelr/sports-analysis/README.md

 A project to analyze statistics from the NHL and the MLB

 ## NHL Folder
-1. Scraped data from corsica.hockey
+1. Scraped data from corsicahockey.com
 2. Function to pull basic statistics for NHL players from 2008-2018
   + Each plot shows a chosen statistic by player and number of years that player has been active
 3. Plots saved in folder on GitHub